arekfu/t4_geom_convert/README.md

 - [ ] Convert hexagonal lattices
 - [ ] Import comments describing the MCNP cells/surfaces (tracked in issue #9)
 - [ ] Provide a way to specify lattice fill ranges per enclosing cell(s) (this needs to be specified in such a way that it works with nested lattices, too)
-- [ ] Deduplicate repeated surface definitions, i.e. remove duplicate surface
+- [X] ~~Deduplicate repeated surface definitions, i.e. remove duplicate surface definitions in favour of one of the replicas (this is especially an issue for lattices, that tend to generate lots of identical surfaces)~~

-      definitions in favour of one of the replicas (this is especially an issue for lattices, that tend to generate lots of identical surfaces)
+  **Fixed in issue #19**
 - [ ] Deduplicate repeated cell definitions (this is a bit harder than deduplicating surfaces)
 - [ ] Produce a TRIPOLI-4 connectivity map for as many cells as possible (mostly lattices)
 - [ ] Recognize and automatically suppress empty cells (they may be generated by lattice development or fill development)
   - Use a linear programming solver for cells bounded by planes?
   - Use a SAT solver in the general case?
 - [ ] Convert (some) MCNP source definitions